ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 done
 ```

-To use the cocoa cli, you need to install it in your scripts, or use a base image that has the cli pre-installed.
+To use the CLI, you need to install it in your scripts, or use a base image that has the cli pre-installed.
 Further information

     Documentation on stages for user-defined scripts